heliocloud-data/platform/README.md

 the platform within one AWS account, or allowing individual (sub)departments within an organization to have their own HelioCloud instance deployed into an organization wide AWS account.

+### 2.4 Storing your instance configuration
+If multiple individuals will be managing the deployment and update of a single HelioCloud instance, you will want to make the instance configuration in `instance/` available to them.
+Possible ways to do this are:
+- Store the instance configuration in your own clone of the HelioCloud platform git repository and check it in to whatever Git compatible source control system you are using/familiar with
+- Store the instance configuration in an AWS S3 bucket in the AWS account your HelioCloud instance has been deployed into.

 ## 3 Deploy
 Deployment of a HelioCloud instance is potentially a 2 step process consisting of:
 - Running the CDK to install the CloudFormation stacks for your HelioCloud instance into your AWS account